 The second role of a Colorado gaming investigator is to conduct background investigations into the suitability of applicants for required state licensure.
 While conducting these investigations, the men and women of the Section regularly travel not only throughout the United States, but throughout the world.
 The background investigations team is consolidated in the Division's Golden office.

 Flavio Quintana is the Chief of Investigations and is responsible for the enforcement and investigations functions in all three Division offices, which have an Agent in Charge at each location.
 Lad Sullivan is the Agent in Charge of the Central City-Black Hawk operations, while Gary Watada is the Agent in Charge of the Cripple Creek office.
-The acting Golden Agent in Charge of Investigations is Flavio Quintana.
+The Golden Agent in Charge of Investigations is Kirsten Gregg.